 relationships with women, but they are only saying what they would have done had

-did, including the way He treated women.
-Jesus was all about love and so are
+way Jesus did.
+He was all about love and so are nurturing women in relation to their

-women in relation to their children; He spoke their language in many ways.
+mother’s tender care is similar to the love of Christ.
+He spoke their language in many ways.
 Men

-about raising their children and trying to maintain a mentally and emotionally healthy
+are more into their occupations and careers, whereas women are more into raising their children and trying to maintain a mentally and emotionally healthy

 understand Jesus too; His mission is relevant to them, because they see a lot of

-attempted to right them.
+attempted to right them in a peaceable manner.

 Mat 27,57-61